-3. Training and Attracting a Capable Workforce
+3. Liveability and Workforce Development

-Retain and attract a capable workforce through improvement to the liveability of Greater Shepparton and enhanced training and education pathways for existing workers and residents
+Retain and attract a capable workforce through improvement to the liveablity of Greater Shepparton and enhanced training and education pathways for existing workers and residents

-4. Re-invigoration of the CBD
+4. Revitalisation of the CBD

 Support the role of Shepparton CBD as the premier service centre in central Victoria and the development of a diversity of uses and activities